PhoenixCiel/PhoenixCiel/README.md

 Fun facts: I have a cat named Pearl, I run an Ace Attorney Discord server (link at the bottom!), I collect Miku figures, number 1 Vox Hazbin Hotel fan<br>
 Autism and ADHD haver (diagnosed) <br>
 <br>
+#### Ponytown preferences:<br>
-Ponytown preferences: C + H always okay!
+C + H always okay!
 Please don't initiate prolonged RP unless I agree to it!
 Feel free to come up to me and give me a boop or hang out, especially if you have fandoms in common with me!
 I'm offtab like half the time, but just whisper and say hello!
 I am somewhat socially awkward, but who on pt isn't tbh.<br>
 If we've talked a little or hung out for a couple minutes, feel free to give me a friend req!!
 I will pretty much always accept friend reqs.<br>
 I usually will read someone's github or patreon if they have it linked so I know what their boundaries are!
 If I ever end up saying smth that makes you uncomfy, please tell me!<br>

-### DNI criteria: <br>
+#### DNI criteria: <br>
 Homophobic, transphobic, racist, sexist, ableist, pedophile, Trump supporters, <br>
 people who ship pedophilic or incestual things (not including selfcest) or support shipping such things<br>
 If you're under 15, int with caution!
 I won't say don't int at all, but y'know.<br>